Lesson 15: Slurs and Legato Playing

 - Molly Malone

-- Irish ballad.
-Long, slurred phrases — one breath per line of text.
+- Long, slurred phrases — one breath per line.

 When you can play four-eighth-note slurs without smudging, and Aunt Rhody sounds genuinely different slurred than tongued, move on to Lesson 16.